CCSI-Toolset/FOQUS/docs/source/chapt_uq/tutorial/data.rst

 ~~~~~~~~~

 Filtering involves selecting out samples whose values of a certain input
 or output fall into a certain range.
-Typically, when runs are returned
+When runs are returned
-from the Turbine gateway, there could be simulations that failed to
+from the Turbine Web API there often are simulations that failed to
 converge in Aspen, thus the simulation samples corresponding to these
 failed runs should be excluded from analysis.
 Follow the steps below to
 filter out the samples due to failed runs: